 There is no perfect tool for innovation.
-Every process, activity and framework has its own merits and demerits.
+Every process, activity, and framework has its own merits and demerits.
 It is important to address the drawbacks.
-Without participants hackathon is futile.
+Without participants, a hackathon is futile.
 Hence, it is important to ensure the participants enjoy and gain value out of hackathons.

 Overall, a hackathon is a very powerful tool for innovation, IF DONE RIGHT.